sarupanda/webex-teams-python-bot/README.md

 # Task 1 - Set up and run hello bot

-This first task will get you all the set up for running a very basic hello bot that replies with a basic message.
+This first task will get you all set up to run a very simple hello bot that replies with a basic message.

 ### Create a Webex account